Skip to main content

 Conclusion

-Understanding customer perception is no longer optional.
-It is essential for survival in a competitive digital landscape.
-The Johari window provides a clear and structured way to bridge the gap between what brands believe and what customers experience.
+Understanding customer perception is essential for survival in a competitive landscape.
+The Johari window provides a structured way to bridge the gap between what brands believe and what customers experience.

 Comments